Korean literati purges: "What is their crime?"

-They would have been immediately killed except that War Minister Yi Changgon, who arrested Sarim officials, entreated that ministers should be consulted for such decision.
-The cabinet meeting on the following day regarding Cho's fate is described in detail in the Veritable Records of the Joseon Dynasty.
-Most officials expressed their shock at Cho Kwangjo's arrest and Jungjong's intention to execute him.
-They entreated that he may have been extreme in his youthful zeal to improve the country but could not possibly have private agenda.
-Chief State Councillor Chŏng Kwangp'il, who often clashed with Cho and was even approached by Nam Kon for support, entreated in tears: "I have frequently witnessed horrid calamities during the reign of deposed king (Yeonsangun), but how could I imagine to see such thing again even after meeting the wise king?"
-Chief Council and Six Ministries jointly entreated that punishing Cho and others on such charge without evidence would be a blot on the king's reputation.
-Eighteen younger officials requested to the king to imprison them with Cho Kwangjo.
-Even Hong Suk, who became Justice Minister overnight and interrogated Cho, reported to the king that he was "deeply moved" by Cho's loyalty.
+The arrested officials faced immediate execution, but War Minister Yi Changgon requested that the cabinet be consulted before a final decision was reached.
+The subsequent cabinet meeting regarding Cho's fate is recorded in detail in the Veritable Records of the Joseon Dynasty.
+Most officials expressed surprise at the arrests and Jungjong's intent to execute them.
+They argued that while Cho may have been extreme in his youthful zeal to reform the country, he lacked treasonous intent.
+Chief State Councillor Chŏng Kwangp'il, who had regularly clashed with Cho, entreated the king against the executions, stating that punishing Cho and others without definitive evidence would damage the king's reputation.
+Eighteen younger officials requested to be imprisoned alongside Cho Kwangjo, and even Hong Suk, the newly appointed Justice Minister who interrogated Cho, reported that he believed Cho was genuinely loyal.